it-all/slimAdmin/README.md

 *Note this includes database data that has been input by any user, including through the admin

 <a name="errLog">PHP Error Log</a>
-PHP Errors with stack trace are logged to the file set in config['storage']['logs']['pathPhpErrors']
+PHP Errors with stack trace are logged to the file set in config['storage']['errors']['phpErrorLogPath']

 Miscellaneous Instructions